puppetlabs/puppet-docs/source/pe/3.7/puppet_overview.markdown

 In a default PE deployment:

-* Each agent node runs the puppet agent service (`pe-puppet`) as a daemon.
+* Each agent node runs the Puppet agent service (`pe-puppet`) as a daemon.
 This service idles in the background and does a configuration run at regular intervals.
 * The default run interval is every 30 minutes, as configured by the `runinterval` setting in the node's puppet.conf file.
 * Additional on-demand runs can be triggered when necessary; see [the Controlling Puppet page in the orchestration section][orch] for details.